woblerr/gpbackman/COMMANDS.md

 Use --database to clean backup sets only for the specified database.
 Without --database, cleanup includes backup sets for all databases in the history database.
 Database names are matched exactly and case-sensitively against backup history.
+For database names that require quoting, include the double quotes in the --database value.

 By default, the existence of dependent backups is checked and deletion process is not performed, unless the --cascade option is passed in.